 Mailing Your Return

 Retain a copy of this return for your records.
-Attach to this return a complete copy of federal Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, including all attachments, and other documents listed on Page 14.
-Use the envelope provided when mailing the return.
+Attach to this return a complete copy of federal Form 709, United States (and Generation-Skipping Transfer) Tax Return, including all attachments, and other documents listed on Page 15.